Transfer of credits for communication and language studies

 Foreign language (4 cr)

-The starting skill level in the foreign language required for degrees must be B2 in English and B1 in other languages in accordance with the Common European Framework of Reference for Languages.
+The starting skill level in the foreign language required for degrees must be B2 in English and B1 in other languages in accordance with the Common European Framework of Reference for Languages (CEFR).
 This means that a beginner's or intermediate course in a language cannot be used to substitute for the foreign language requirement.
+Foreign language studies must include both written and oral skills of the language.

 If you have selected a foreign language other than English in your study plan and you wish to apply for substitution, enter in the study plan the relevant course substituting the foreign language requirement (e.g., KK-RAN4OP Foreign Language Studies: French).
 Then apply for substitution from the relevant course brochure according to the instructions provided.